Dr. Stephen Law

 Dr Chakaveh research focus is to design and engineer end-to-end, holistic data and AI-driven applications which solve real-life problems.
 In this context, she has developed many AI-based applications - for one of which she has won the Everywoman Innovator Award 2020 and ConnectTVT Technology Game Changer 2021.
 And in particular, her software innovation for Row4Ukraine supported an extraordinary Atlantic rowing mission.
 Her PixselChat, enabled clear communication between a team of injured British and Ukrainian servicemen as they set off to row 3,000 miles from Gran Canaria to Barbados.

-Shuliang Li
+Dr. Shuliang Li